June 2005

 Unfortunately, not many of his works translated into English are still in print.
 I don’t understand that and hope that new printings of his translated works will appear soon.
 The editions listed on Amazon.com are mostly for used items, though Barnes & Nobles online does have some new editions.
 Most highly recommended by Sabato is The Tunnel.

 Sabato was a physicist before turning to writing fiction.
 One of his most important roles came in the mid-1980s after the military dictatorship ended in Argentina and Sabato served as head of the National Commission on the Disappearance of Persons.
-The Commision published the highly important work Nunca Más.
+The Commission published the highly important work Nunca Más.

 In 1984 Ernesto Sabato received the Cervantes Prize.
 Awarded once a year, the Cervantes Prize honors the lifetime achievement of a writer in the Spanish language.